 Aware that all forms of life in the universe exist in total interdependence and as an intimately interrelated whole, we hear the cry of the earth and respond to Pope Francis’s call to care for our common home.

-The first Holy Family Sisters arrived in Leeds in 1853 at the height of the Industrial Revolution.
-Like all religious women and men of the times, they were at the cutting edge of ministry, doing what the state was not yet able to do.
-They started basic education classes for children and young girls.
-They cared for the orphaned children of factory workers, men and women who succumbed to disease and malnutrition because of the hard working conditions.
-Later, they extended their work to health care and opened schools and hospitals in Britain and Ireland.
+The Holy Family Sisters arrived in Leeds in 1853 at the height of the Industrial Revolution and were the first Religious in the Diocese since the Reformation.
+They started basic education classes for children and young girls and cared for orphaned children.
+Later, they expanded their work to care for the sick in their homes and opened schools and hospitals in Britain and Ireland.

-Today, while remaining alert to new needs, we collaborate with other organisations of church and society in a variety of ministries such as:
+Today, in collaboration with organisations of the church and civil society, we are involved in a variety of ministries, such as:

 - Parish Pastoral Work

 - Youth Ministry